TLA-FLAT/FLAT/README.md

  4. A [FLAT SWORD image](docker/add-sword-to-flat) builds on the base image and
    1. installs a SWORD v2 API to receive bags

+ 5. Am *experimental* [FLAT DoorKeeper image](docker/add-doorkeeper-to-flat) builds on the base image and
+   1. installs the DoorKeeper, which guards the repository and checks new or updated resources and metadata
+   2. installs the DoorKeeper API to process bags

- 5. An *experimental* [FLAT deposit UI](docker/add-flat-ui) builds on the base image and the SWORD image
+ 6. An *experimental* [FLAT deposit UI](docker/add-flat-ui) builds on the base image and the SWORD image
    1. installs a module that provides an UI for users to deposit data

- 6. An *experimental* [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
+ 7. An *experimental* [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
    1. installs Shibboleth
    2. installs Drupal's Shibboleth modules

- 7. An *experimental* [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
+ 8. An *experimental* [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
    1. installs Islandora solution packs
    2. provides scripts to trigger the addition of derived datastreams like thumbnails